aspnet/SignalR/specs/HubProtocol.md

 Errors are indicated by the presence of the `error` field in a `Completion` message.
 Errors always indicate the immediate end of the invocation.
 In the case of streamed responses, the arrival of a `Completion` message indicating an error should **not** stop the dispatching of previously-received results.
 The error is only yielded after the previously-received results have been dispatched.

+## Completion and Results

+A Invocation is only considered completed when the `Completion` message is recevied.
+Receiving **any** message using the same `Invocation ID` after a `Completion` message has been received for that invocation is considered a protocol error and the recipient should immediately terminate the connection.
+For non-streamed results, it is up to the Callee whether to encode the result in a separate `Result` message, or within the `Completion` message.

 ## Examples

 Consider the following C# methods